 As when discussing any kind of software, there's a lot of technical jargon surrounding the question, 'what is an API?'
 So, to keep things simple, we'll start by answering the question, 'what does API stand for?'

 API stands for Application Programming Interface, and its purpose is as simple as it sounds.
 APIs are literally software intermediaries that provide a set of functions and procedures to enable computers to seamlessly communicate with apps, other computers, and websites, sharing information and data between them.
+This provides a secure way for different pieces of software to talk to each other and enhance each other’s functionality.

 As you can imagine, this makes APIs an incredibly useful and important piece of software, and they're in use with just about everything.
 For example, most major websites you can think of will make use of APIs in some capacity.
+Whenever you send mobile payments or use your favourite apps, you’re using an API without even realising it.

 How do APIs work?

-Imagine that you want to log onto a website, and you get he choice to log in using Facebook or Google instead of setting up a separate account.
+Imagine that you want to log onto a website, and you get the choice to log in using Facebook or Google instead of setting up a separate account.
 If you choose to log in with Facebook or Google, the site's API is activated and a request is sent to the relevant server.

 This server will confirm your authenticity, potentially using an accompanying API key, retrieve your requested data, interpret it into a readable format for the website in question, perform any other action necessary, and then send the data back to you.
 The API will then interpret this data and display it in a way that you can understand.